UC-MACSS/persp-analysis_A18/README.md

 * [WRGG2015] Wang, Wei, David Rothschild, Sharad Goel, and Andrew Gelman, "Forecasting Elections with Non-Representative Polls," *International Journal of Forecasting*, 31:3 (2015) pp. 980-991.
 * [W2014] Watts, Duncan J., "Common Sense and Sociological Explanations," *American Journal of Sociology*, 120:2 (Sep.
 2014), pp. 313-351.
 * [WWE2018] Wu, Lingfei, Dashun Wang, and James A. Evans, "Large Teams Have Developed Science and Technology; Small Teams Have Disrupted It," working paper, 2018. [[link here](https://arxiv.org/pdf/1709.02445.pdf)]
+* [Z2010] Zimmer, Michael, "But the Data is Already Public: On the Ethics of Research in Facebook," *Ethics and Information Technology*, 12:4 (2010), pp. 313-325.

 ## Jupyter Notebooks